fitzss/Catalyst/2. Constructor_Theory/Readme.md

 ### The traditional conception of physics and science, takes for granted that scientific theories can only be about what must happen in the universe (or is likely to), given what has happened.
 But none of that is true.
 It is no more than an arbitrary limitation on our ability to understand the world.
 Incorporating counterfactuals on an equal footing with factual statements into fundamental physics.
 # So constructor theory is all down to knowledge ultimately, and same with epistemology, and same with everything.  -DD

+# From the constructor-theoretic perspective, physics is almost entirely the theory of the effects that knowledge (abstract constructors) can have on the physical world, via people.
+But again, the prevailing conception conceals this.

 # Constructor theory is a meta-theory with its own physical principles that are intended to supplement and constrain dynamical theories, such as quantum theory and general relativity, which therefore we call subsidiary theories, [8].
 Every subsidiary theory that is constructor-theory compliant must provide a set of allowed states of the allowed substrates, endowed with a topology. - Marletto

 ## **Constructor Theory** forms **Principles** about **counterfactuals** that are stated by saying what **tasks** are **possible**, what are **impossible**, and **why**.